pipinstallyp/pipinstallyp.github.io/src/content/blog/fundamental-llama.md

 description: A look at some significant developments, tools and techniques in Llama.
 ---

-A roundup of considerable developments, tools, and techniques in Llama landscape.
+A roundup of considerable developments, tools, and techniques in LlaMA landscape.
+These techniques are an attempt to squeeze the most juice out of the large family of llama models by Meta by hackers, research labs and independent researchers alike.
+These developments form a foundational understanding of how to make LLaMA models the best they could ever be.

 ## Table of Contents

-## MEGABYTE
+## MEGABYTE (Context Length of a Million Tokens)
 Predicting Million-byte Sequences with Multiscale Transformers [Read paper here](https://arxiv.org/abs/2305.07185)

-## QLoRA
+## QLoRA (Train a language model on your consumer machine)
 1. 4-bit finetuning of LLMs is here!
 With it comes Guanaco, a chatbot on a single GPU, achieving 99% ChatGPT performance on the Vicuna benchmark [Find it here](https://github.com/artidoro/qlora)
 2. This is a bits and bytes release that can finetune 65B llama on single GPU.

-## Sophia
+## Sophia (New Optimiser)
 A new optimizer that is 2x faster than Adam on LLMs [Read further here](https://arxiv.org/abs/2305.14342)

 ## AMD Support